Calibrating mid-infrared emission as a tracer of obscured star formation on HII-region scales in the era of JWST: Data and Methods

 \subsection{PHANGS--JWST data}

-We analysed 16 galaxies observed as part of the cycle 1 PHANGS--JWST Treasury program (ID 02107, PI: J. Lee).
-The full survey will consist of MIRI and NIRCam images for the 19 nearby galaxies observed by the PHANGS--MUSE survey \citep{Emsellem2022}.
-The data used in this work corresponds to the subset of the PHANGS--JWST program available at the time of writing.
-Key properties of our 16 target galaxies are summarised in Table~\ref{tab:tab1}.
+We analysed 19 galaxies observed as part of the cycle 1 PHANGS--JWST Treasury program (ID 02107, PI: J. Lee).
+The survey consists of MIRI and NIRCam images for galaxies observed by the PHANGS--MUSE program \citep{Emsellem2022}.
+Key properties of our target galaxies are summarised in Table~\ref{tab:tab1}.

 For each target we obtained one or more NIRCam and MIRI tiles, covering roughly the same area on sky and maximising the overlap with existing MUSE observations.
 MIRI images were obtained in the F770W, F1000W, F1130W and F2100W filters, centred at 7.7, 10, 11.3, and 21~\um, respectively.
 With NIRCam we obtained images in the F200W, F300M, F335M, and F360M filters, centred at 2.0, 3.0, 3.37, and 3.6 \um, respectively.
 NIRCam and MIRI observations were obtained in sequence, in order to obtain a MIRI background pointing in parallel with the NIRCam observations.
 However, for three galaxies (IC~5332, NGC~4303, NGC~4321) all or part of the NIRCam observations were not obtained due to guide star failures.
-In the case of IC~5332 no NIRCam data was obtained, while for NGC~4303 and NGC~4321 only one NIRCam tile was obtained out of the intended two-tile mosaic, therefore covering roughly half of the area imaged with MIRI.
-In the case of IC~5332 no MIRI background pointing is available, so the background frame for NGC~7496 (taken on the same day) was used.
+In the case of IC~5332 NIRCam data was obtained during a subsequent visit, while for NGC~4303 and NGC~4321 only one NIRCam tile was obtained out of the intended two-tile mosaic, therefore covering roughly half of the area imaged with MIRI.
+Because of the failure of the first NIRCam visit for IC~5332, to process its MIRI data the background frame for NGC~7496 (taken on the same day) was used.